gradientinstitute/return2edu-paper/README.md

    1. Start with a Dict from Notebook to a list of parameter settings for that notebook.
    2. For each base notebook, parameter setting pair, Papermill generates and executes a notebook with those parameter settings.
-   3. Custom code modifies some markdown components of the generated notebook to make them display better in Jupyterbook and generates a `_toc.yml` file.
+   3. Custom code modifies some markdown components of the generated notebook to make them display better in Jupyterbook, generates a `_toc.yml` file and markdown files for chapter headings to group a set of parameterised results.
    4. `jupyter-book` translates the generated notebooks into html.

 To run models and generate html, run `python execute_notebooks.py`